wkusnierczyk/garmin-french-time/README.md

 * [Ubuntu](https://fonts.google.com/specimen/SUSE+Mono) for hours (Ubuntu bold), minutes (Ubuntu medium), and seconds (Ubuntu regular).
 * [Ubuntu](https://fonts.google.com/specimen/Ubuntu) for standard time (Ubuntu regular).

+> The development of Garmin watch faces motivated the implementation of two useful tools:
+> * A TTF to FNT+PNG converter ([`ttf2bmp`](https://github.com/wkusnierczyk/ttf2bmp)).
+> Garmin watches use non-scalable fixed-size bitmap fonts, and cannot handle variable size True Type fonts directly.
+> * An font scaler automation tool ([`garmin-font-scaler`](https://github.com/wkusnierczyk/garmin-font-scaler)).
+> Garmin watches come in a variety of shapes and resolutions, and bitmap fonts need to be scaled for each device proportionally to its resolution.

-The font development process was as follows:
+The font development proceeded as follows:

 * The fonts were downloaded from [Google Fonts](https://fonts.google.com/) as True Type  (`.ttf`) fonts.
 * The fonts were converted to bitmaps as `.fnt` and `.png` pairs using the open source command-line [`ttf2bmp`](https://github.com/wkusnierczyk/ttf2bmp) converter.
 * The font sizes were established to match the Garmin Fenix 7X Solar watch 280x280 pixel screen resolution.
-* The fonts were then scaled proportionally to match other screen sizes available on Garmin watches with round screens using the included [utility script](utils/generate_fonts.py).
+* The fonts were then scaled proportionally to match other screen sizes available on Garmin watches using the [`garmin-font-scaler`](https://github.com/wkusnierczyk/garmin-font-scaler) tool.

 The table below lists all font sizes provided for the supported screen resolutions.